g4mm4p4nd4/3DCouponTnCs/README.md

 ## 2. Limitations
 - Only one coupon will be provided per person.
 - The project must use no more than one kilogram of filament.
+- One Coupon per project.

 ## 3. Exchange Policy
 - Coupons can be exchanged or gifted to other family members.

 ## 4. Scheduling
 - Coupon holders must schedule their project request at least two weeks in advance.
-- Scheduling will be done via a Microsoft Form (link to be provided).
+- Scheduling will be done via a Microsoft Form[https://forms.office.com/Pages/DesignPageV2.aspx?origin=NeoPortalPage&subpage=design&id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAZAAATogqhUMUpENjhXN1pJWDczVFdKSFZESkhROVRZWC4u&topview=Prefill].

 ## 5. Project Commitment
 - Once a project is initiated using the coupon, no significant changes can be made to the project.
 The coupon will be forfeited, and the project will be considered in progress.